- Colors:

 - Text:

-Start working on your site's content now so it's
+Start working on your site's content now so

-ready before website development begins.
-Without
+it's ready before website development begins.

-search engines don't take kindly to.
+fest--which search engines don't take kindly to.

 |